 Thu Jun 18, 2015

-Tejal A. Desai, PhD, Professor and Chair of the Department of Bioengineering & Therapeutic Sciences, was awarded the 2015 Brown Engineering Alumni Medal (BEAM) from Brown University’s School of Engineering at an Awards Dinner on May 23, 2015, in recognition of her career achievements in the field of engineering.
-She was honored in Alumnae Hall at Brown University, in the presence of many friends, colleagues, former professors, and her husband Sanjay Saxena, MD.
+On May 23, 2015, Tejal A. Desai, PhD, professor and chair of the Department of Bioengineering & Therapeutic Sciences, was awarded the 2015 Brown Engineering Alumni Medal (BEAM) from Brown University’s School of Engineering at an awards dinner in recognition of her career achievements in the field of engineering.
+She was honored in Alumnae Hall at Brown University in the presence of many friends, colleagues, former professors, and her husband Sanjay Saxena, MD.